simonajmiller/tdinf/examples/GW190521/README.md

 ### Step 2: Run `TDinf` using `condor` or `slurm`

-The `.ini` file contains all the info needed for a given run, *except* for the specific cutoff times desired and the path to the output.
+We pass the [`GW190521.ini`](https://github.com/simonajmiller/time-domain-gw-inference/blob/main/examples/GW190521/GW190521.ini) file to one of scripts in the `pipe` folder to run `TDinf` on a computing cluster.
+The `.ini` file provides paths to the input data, and sampler + waveform settings.
+The `pipe` scripts create an output directory for the run results, which include copies of the input data, config file, and all necessary commands needed to reproduce results.

-If using `condor` for cluster management, run:
+If you are using `condor` for cluster management, run:
 ```
 chmod +x GW190521_pipe_condor.sh
 ./GW190521_pipe_condor.sh
 ```

-If using with `slurm` for cluster management, run:
+If you are using with `slurm` for cluster management, run:
 ```
 chmod +x GW190521_pipe_slurm.sh
 ./GW190521_pipe_slurm.sh